Holden Commodore (VS): Senator

 In 1995 the VS Senator was introduced based on the VS Commodore.
 This model saw slight revisions to the body styling, trim and new alloy wheels.
 The VS Series II saw the fitment of HSV's ISS (Integrated Security System) as standard as well as new steering-wheel mounted stereo controls.
 There remained a choice of two models: the 185i and the 215i.
 The 185i had the 5.0-litre (4987 cc) V8 engine which pushed out 185 kW (248 hp) at 4800 rpm.
 The 215i had the 5.7-litre (5737 cc) V8 engine which delivered 215 kW (288 hp) at 4800 rpm.
 The total number that were built by December 1995 was 416, down 439 units over the VR.

 Toyota Lexcen (T4 and T5)

 The United Australian Automobile Industries (UAAI) joint venture agreement with Toyota Australia first starting with the VN Commodore continued up to the VS. The VS Lexcen equivalent was known as the T4 series, updated in 1996 to T5 following Commodore’s Series II update.
 The Lexcen featured subtle styling differences, particularly, the front panels.
 The Lexcen was discontinued in August 1997 and Toyota would not enter the Australian market with another large family car under their own brand.
-Instead, the Lexus GS S160 was offered which had similar dimensions to the Lexcen and was available with both V6 and V8 engines.
+Instead, the Lexus GS S160 was offered which had similar dimensions to the Lexcen and was available with both inline 6 and V8 engines.